tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - None of the Above

+### Q: Out of the 3 Tots in Tots TV, who speaks French in the UK Version and Spanish in the US Version?
+- **Correct Answer:** Tilly
+- Tom
+- Tiny
+- None of the Above

 ### Q: Oxford University is older than the Aztec Empire.
 - **Correct Answer:** True
 - False